lirantal/nodejs-cli-apps-best-practices/README.md

 This section deals with best practices concerned with making a Node.js CLI application available to users who wish to consume it but are lacking an ideal environment for which the maintainer designed the application.

-In essence, the goals of the best practices layed out in this section is to help users troubleshoot errors quickly and easily, without needing to consult documentation or source code to understand errors.
+In essence, the goals of the best practices laid out in this section is to help users troubleshoot errors quickly and easily, without needing to consult documentation or source code to understand errors.

 In this section: